kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

   ```

   This will print out the JSON schema so that you can import it in your preferred IDE.

+### Support for Gardener cluster hibernation added

+Starting with Kyma 2.1, it is now possible to hibernate a Kyma cluster which was created via Gardener.

+### Provisioning commands for GKE, AKS, and AWS removed

+With this release, we removed the support for provisiong Kyma clusters on the GKE, AWS, and AKS hyperscalers.
+Provisioning of a cluster via Gardener or k3d is still possible.

 ## Eventing